Information for Librarians and Information Specialists

 MDPI has number of promotional materials readily available for free.
 Please contact [email protected] to request free copies of posters and flyers.
 We are also able to provide Swiss knives with MDPI branding.
 Here are a few impressions of our promotional products:

 If you wish to download the full-text of all articles published in MDPI journals in one batch, you can do so through the Secure File Transfer Protocol (SFTP).
-We offer daily updated ZIP files with 1) all full-text PDF versions; and 2) all full-text XML files in the PubMed Central-format;
+We offer daily updated TAR files with 1) all full-text PDF versions; and 2) all full-text XML files in the PubMed Central-format.

 In order to access the SFTP server, please contact our support team at [email protected] to get a password.